bengtmartensson/JGirs/README.md

 ### Varibles
 A variable in JGirs has as `type` either `string` (default), `int`, or `boolean`.
 It is declared either in the Java code or in the configuration file.
 The value can be changed interactively in the server.
 Some of the functions use the values of these variables.

-## Loading of jni native libraries
+## Loading of JNI native libraries
-It is possible from the configuration file to load jni libraries, that the program or the dynamically loaded modules or hardware drivers may need.
+It is possible from the configuration file to load JNI libraries, that the program or the dynamically loaded modules or hardware drivers may need.
 This is done with the `jni-lib` element, allowed as immediate child of the root element, and as immediate child of the `module` and `hardware-item` elements.
-The `jni-lib` must have either the `libpath` or the `library` attribute set: the first one contains the complete path to the jni lib (including both absolute directory path and file extension) (to be loaded with [load](https://docs.oracle.com/javase/8/docs/api/java/lang/System.html#load-java.lang.String-), while the second one contains the bare library
+The `jni-lib` must have either the `libpath` or the `library` attribute (but not both) set: the first one contains the complete path to the jni lib (including both absolute directory path and file extension) (to be loaded with [load](https://docs.oracle.com/javase/8/docs/api/java/lang/System.html#load-java.lang.String-), while the second one contains the bare library